Falbrav: Autumn

-He next travelled to Leopardstown for the Irish Champion Stakes, in which he "just failed" to catch High Chaparral, having struggled to find space to run in a rough race.
+Falbrav next travelled to Leopardstown for the Irish Champion Stakes, in which he "just failed" to catch High Chaparral, having struggled to find space to run in a rough race.
 After the race, Falbrav's connections launched an unsuccessful appeal to have the result overturned, on the grounds that High Chaparral should have been disqualified.
 He then proved his versatility by moving down to the one-mile distance and beating the 1,000 Guineas winner Russian Rhythm in the Queen Elizabeth II Stakes at Ascot, recording the second fastest time in the race's history.
 After the race, his trainer reportedly offered to present four crates of champagne to anyone who could persuade Falbrav's owners to keep their horse in training for another year.

 Falbrav's owners then paid a supplementary charge of $180,000 to run him in the Breeders' Cup at Santa Anita where Cumani opted for the Turf after seriously considering a run in the Classic.
 He led a furlong from home before losing out in a three way photo-finish, a head behind the dead-heaters High Chaparral and Johar.

 On his final racecourse appearance, Falbrav beat Rakti by two lengths in the Hong Kong Cup at Sha Tin Racecourse.
 Frankie Dettori said of the run, "That was electric...
 He just flew.
 He took my breath away", after Falbrav's acceleration had settled the result a furlong from the finish.

 Assessment

 Falbrav won the 2003 Cartier Racing Award for Champion European older horse.

 In the International Classification for the same year, Falbrav was rated on 127, six pounds behind Hawk Wing.
 Although this rating made him the fourth best horse in the world, some commentators claimed that he had been unfairly under-rated.
-The argument was centred on the fact that Hawk Hing's rating was based on one performance (in the Lockinge Stakes), whereas Falbrav had raced at a consistently high standard from April to December.
+The argument was centred on the fact that Hawk Wing's rating was based on one performance (in the Lockinge Stakes), whereas Falbrav had raced at a consistently high standard from April to December.

 The same arguments, in reverse, were aired when Falbrav was awarded the title of BHB Horse of the Year.